 In 2020 U.S. Food and Drug Administration (FDA) guidelines were revised.
 Please review the following information.
 Some general blood donor qualifications include but are not limited to the following:

 FDA GuidelinesClick here to learn more about FDA guidelines for blood donation.

 You must be at least 16 years old to be a blood donor.

 You must weigh at least 110 pounds (50 kg) to donate blood.

 All donors 23 and younger must meet the height/weight requirement that is listed on page two of the permissions form.
 Please check this form before donating with ARUP Blood Services.
-Again, all donors 23 and younger must meet the minimum requirement of blood volume in order to donate blood.

 Be sure to bring a picture ID that contains your legal name when you go to donate.

 Donating whole blood is safe every 56 days (eight weeks).
 Donating platelets is safe every five days, up to 24 times per year.
 Many deferrals from donating blood are temporary and are in place to protect both the donor and the recipients.